- Special offers

 Originally premiering in 2013 as a BBC film, The Wipers Times is written by Private Eye co-workers Ian Hislop and Nick Newman.
 Cast members include Kevin Brewer as Henderson, James Dutton as Roberts, George Kemp as Pearson, James Morgan as Barnes and Dan Tetsell as General Mitford.

 Directed by Caroline Leslie (Thoroughly Modern Millie), The Wipers Times features design by Dora Schweitzer, lighting design by James Smith, sound design by Steve Mayo and original compositions by Nick Green.
-Opening at the Arts Theatre London for a limited season, the play runs from March 21st to May 13th 2017, with an official opening on March 27th 2017.
+Having opened at the Arts Theatre London for a limited season, the play runs from March 21st to May 13th 2017, having had an official opening on March 27th 2017.

 Who Should See It?Fans of war-time dramas such as Our Boys will enjoy the humour in this production, whilst history fans will find it fascinating.